sufst/documentation/docs/source/git/git-tutorial.rst

 .. caution::

    Running such commands can feel unconfortable the first time.
-It is recommended you only run commands like ``git stash`` if you feels confortable with them.
+It is recommended you only run commands like ``git stash`` if you feel confortable with them.

-   If you don't, don't hesitate to ask for help - especially if you're just starting out with Git and GitHub.
+   If you don't, please ask for help - especially if you're just starting out with Git and GitHub.
 We can assure you that after a couple of times you'll be an expect in any sort of Git operation.